Benefits of Almonds for Babies (With Recipes)

 - Water as required

-As with all nuts, it is essential to watch for signs of allergy when introducing your child to almonds.
-Once you ensure that there are no adverse reactions, include this nutrient-rich dry fruit in your child’s diet in a variety of ways.
+As with all nuts, it is essential to watch for signs of allergies when introducing almonds to your child.
+Once you are sure that there are no adverse reactions, include this nutrient-rich dry fruit in your child’s diet in a variety of ways.

 Also Read: Almond Oil for Baby Massage